 About the grant

-Contact Positively Wellington Venues Limited to reserve your dates and secure a quote.
+Contact Venues Wellington to enquire about availability and request a quote.
 Applications are considered at the end of each month and will be responded to by the second week of the following month.

 Priority will be given to groups that:

 - are Wellington-based community groups or organisations